TwilioDevEd/clicktocall-csharp/README.md

 3. Build the solution.

-4. Run the application.

-5. If testing locally, set up and run [ngrok][twilio-ngrok]: `ngrok http 1430 -host-header="localhost:1430"` (or use the [ngrok Visual Studio extension][ngrok-vs])
+4. If testing locally, set up and run [ngrok][twilio-ngrok]: `ngrok http 1430 host-header="localhost:1430"` (or use the [ngrok Visual Studio extension][ngrok-vs])

+5. Be sure to update the "PublicUrl" AppSetting in `ClickToCall.Web/Local.config` to match your ngrok URL (without a trailing slash).

+6. Run the application.

-5. Check it out at your ngrok address: https://xxxxxx.ngrok.io
+7. Check it out at your ngrok address: https://xxxxxx.ngrok.io

 ### Using ngrok